US: At least 8 killed in shootings at Atlanta-area massage parlors | DW | 17.03.2021

 Four people were killed and one person was injured at a massage parlor in Cherokee County, according to officials.

-Atlanta police officers responded to a call of a robbery in progress at one spa just before 6 p.m. local time (2200 GMT).
+Atlanta police responded to a call of a robbery taking place at a spa just before 6 p.m. local time (2200 GMT).
 Upon arrival, officers found three women fatally wounded from apparent gunshot wounds, police said.

 While they were at that scene, they learned of a call reporting shots fired at another spa across the street and found a woman dead inside the salon.
 It seemed as though she also died after being shot.

-Earlier, at around 5 p.m., five people were shot at Young's Asian Massage Parlor in Acworth, about 30 miles (50 kilometers) northwest of the state capital, Cherokee County Sheriff's Office spokesman Capt.
-Jay Baker said.
+Earlier, at around 5 p.m., five people were shot at Young's Asian Massage Parlor in Acworth, about 30 miles (50 kilometers) northwest of the state capital, Cherokee County Sheriff's Office said.

-Two of the victims were dead and three were transported to a hospital where two of them also died, Baker said.
+Two of the victims were dead and three were transported to a hospital where two of them also perished, Sheriff spokesman Captain Jay Baker said.

 It was not known if the shootings at the Atlanta salons were connected to the one in Cherokee County.

-Later on Tuesday it was reported a 21-year-old man was in custody in relation to the fatal shootings.
+Later on Tuesday a 21-year-old man was in custody in relation to the fatal shootings.

 He was captured in southwest Georgia, a few hours after the onslaughts took place.